September 21, 2015

-7 Steps toward Greater Self-Acceptance
+7 Steps toward Greater Self-Acceptance & Self-Compassion

 From an early age, your family likely influenced you with their own ideas about what success means.
 You might have learned to hold off on seeing yourself as valuable, or deserving of happiness, until you met someone else’s standard of worth.

 By the time you reach adulthood, it can be all too easy to spend so much time judging yourself that you no longer feel comfortable with, or even recognize, who you really are.
 It’s often the case that jumping over some hurdle of self-improvement doesn’t bring happiness into your life, only more hurdles.

 When you learn to accept yourself and treat yourself with self-compassion, you’re acknowledging the light and the dark within you; you’re accepting who you are right now.

 Unlike the pursuit of self esteem, the beauty of self-acceptance is that you no longer have to wait to feel a sense of peace.

 Self-compassion means taking note of your painful feelings and responding to them with acceptance, not rejection.
 Rather than pushing through a low point by turning away from what’s bothering you, ask how you can best care for yourself when you’re feeling down.